Saturday, July 19, 2025

 The Pray-er and Pray-ee of Prayer

 I am going to make a distinction, which will work a lot better writing than it would speaking, between the prayer (the actual message and/or request that one is putting out there), the pray-er (the person asking, seeking, knocking) and the pray-ee (the one who is petitioned, sought, or whose place one wants to enter.)
 All of that may be rather obvious, but I want to use those terms consistently in my comments (not translation) whether the topic is ‘prayer as speaking to God’ or ‘prayer as asking someone for an egg.’
 The older British use of ‘pray’ often had nothing to do with a religious exercise, but was essentially a firm, polite request (Like Sherlock Holmes saying to a distraught client who has gotten off track explaining a problem, “Pray continue your narrative.”)
-Sometimes I find it helpful to remember that, even in English, prayer is not necessarily just ‘talking to God’ or a ‘religious’ act.
-It can be something as simple as asking politely.
+Sometimes I find it helpful to remember that, which prayer is not necessarily just ‘talking to God,’ it also is not necessarily a ‘religious’ act either.

 As usual, your comments are welcomed!